-Suppose a bad WordPress plugin crashed your website, and you are not able to login to your site.
-The first key is to get the immediate access to your hosting account, where your entire website database is saved.
+Suppose a bad WordPress plugin crashes your website, and you cannot log in.
+The first key is immediate access to your hosting account, where your entire website database is saved.

-Patience and persistence are the important rules here.
-Then you can directly go to your file manager.
-In the file manager search for the public_html file.
-In the file, search for the wp_plugins and then rename the folder of the plugin which is causing the error.
+Patience and persistence are the essential rules here.
+Then, you can directly go to your file manager.
+In the file manager, search for the public_html file.
+In the file, search for the wp_plugins and then rename the plugin’s folder, causing the error.

-For example, if the plugin, namely XYZ is causing the error.
-Rename the folder of that plugin in your database, it will disable the plugin on your website.
+For example, if the plugin, namely XYZ, is causing the error.
+Rename the folder of that plugin in your database; it will turn off the plugin on your website.

 What Happens When You Use Many WordPress Plugins?